- Oracle was sued and lost to the US government on multiple occasions for fraud.

 This means to get sued for fraud (multiple times) by the government is, in a way, an amazing accomplishment.

 What is ironic is that Oracle has a fraud detection offering.

-Perhaps the first place that Oracle should run its fraud detection software is on their own internal operations, which keep them from being repeatedly sued by the US government for fraud.
+Perhaps the first place that Oracle should run its fraud detection software is its own internal operations, which keeps them from being repeatedly sued by the US government for fraud.

 There is a curious quotation from the Oracle PDF on fraud detection.

 “New account fraud also continues to gain momentum as criminals buy stolen information and use it to set up a new account.
 This type of fraud can go undetected for longer periods of time as thevictims are often unaware asthey are not seeing any abnormalities on their statements.”

 However, Oracle’s position was that the fraud undetected in Oracle pricing to the US government should have been a reason to dismiss the charges against Oracle.
 Oracle’s position on fraud seems inconsistent.

 “Oracle Financial Services Enterprise Fraud Management is changing the game with a powerful integrated solution that enablesan enterprise-wide approach to fraud management combined with real-time decision support—powered by machine learning—that equipsfirms to stop even the most creative fraudsters in their tracks.”

 It appears that Oracle did not pay damages but only paid back the amount they defrauded the US government.
 It looks like they paid 20% on the total amount of software sold, which as anyone knows who negotiations with Oracle, is just a modest discount.